flexera-public/policy_templates/security/storage/aws/public_buckets/README.md

 ## AWS Required Permissions

 This policy requires permissions to describe AWS S3 ListAllMyBuckets, GetBucketLocation and GetBucketAcl.
-The IAM user credentials requires the following permissions:
+The AWS credentials requires the following permissions:

 ```javascript
 {